ultraio/docs-blockchain/downloads/docs.md

 Accounts can be created in a variety of ways but it is important to understand that on the Ultra Blockchain a Ultra Pro Wallet is necessary to deploy smart contracts.

-Meaning, developers who wish **to deploy a smart contract** on the production network should use the [Wallet Extension](../../../tutorials/guides/how-to-create-ultra-pro-wallet.md) or [Ultra Toolkit](../../../blockchain/contracts/system-contract/system-actions/newnonebact.md) to create an Ultra Pro Wallet.
+Meaning, developers who wish **to deploy a smart contract** on the production network should use the [Wallet Extension](../../../tutorials/guides/how-to-create-ultra-pro-wallet.md) or [Ultra Tool Kit](../../../blockchain/contracts/system-contract/system-actions/newnonebact.md) to create an Ultra Pro Wallet.

 ### Account Rules